steviegt6/holocure-modloader/README.md

 I love modding, you love modding, everyone loves modding; what's not to love?
 HoloCure.ModLoader is a [free and open-source](https://en.wikipedia.org/wiki/Free_and_open-source_software) mod loader and modding API for [HoloCure](https://kay-yu.itch.io/holocure).
 You should check it out if you haven't already.

+## Licensing

+Any projects making use of UndertaleModTool (in our case, specifically any projects using the UndertaleModLib project) is licensed under the GPlv3 license (see LICENSE-GPL3).
+Any project not using UndertaleModTool or any projects that make use of it are licensed under the MIT license (see LICENSE-MIT).

 ## Building

 If you would like to build this project from source instead of grabbing a pre-built release binary, you may do so by cloning this repository, restoring submodules, and building `./src/HoloCure.ModLoader.sln`.